jdm79/cubed/README.md

 This application for a graphic designer friend was my first server-side rendered website, made with Embedded JavaScript (EJS), Node, Express and CSS.
 It was hosted on Heroku during the testing and development of the application.
 It can still be seen [here](https://lit-sands-86396.herokuapp.com/).

+It's hosted on a free Heroku plan, so will take around 5-10 seconds to initially load.
+I made this application two years ago and have only had to update the Node version to v10.9.0 from v7.2.0 to get it running again.

 # Stack